Physician Business Leadership Certificate Program - Session 4

 Welcome and Introductions

 Our health care environment is constantly changing and evolving, often with competing priorities.
 Practices and their leaders are challenged by changing reimbursement models and limited resources to adapt.
-Developing and refining ways to improve practice FFS revenue streams can help ease the burden during the transition to value-based payment (VBP).
+Developing and refining ways to improve practice fee for service revenue streams can help ease the burden during the transition to value-based payment (VBP).
 The value proposition for health care requires physicians and practices to more deeply understand and address bot quality and cost.
 Learning how to effectively incorporate quality improvement methodology into daily practice is an essential skill we will explore.
 To succeed in VBP, leaders must also connect those quality efforts to addressing the cost of healthcare is essential in VBP.
-We will also explore how risk adjustment affects payment in VBP, and the current Alternative Payment Models available to participate in VBP.
+We will also explore how risk adjustment affects payment in VBP, and the current alternative payment models available to participate in VBP.

 Steven Berkowitz, MD, Chief Physician Executive, Northern Light Health and President, Northern Light Medical Group